Personal injuries

 This advice applies to Scotland.
 See advice for See advice for England, See advice for Northern Ireland, See advice for Wales

-If you want to take legal action to claim compensation for a personal injury, you will need to get advice from a solicitor specialising in these types of cases.
-A bureau adviser won't be able to give you legal advice about personal injuries.
-Get legal help as soon as possible as there are strict time limits on taking legal action.
+If you want to take legal action to claim compensation for a personal injury, you might want to get advice from a solicitor who specialises in these cases.

 Time limits

 There are different time limits for starting legal action in a personal injury claim.
-You should get legal advice urgently if you want to claim compensation.
+You might want to get legal advice if you want to claim compensation.

-The most common personal injury claim is negligence and the time limit for this is 3 years.
-This means that court proceedings must be started within 3 years of you first becoming aware that you have suffered an injury.
+The most common personal injury claim is negligence, and the time limit for this is 3 years.
+This means that court proceedings must be started within 3 years of you becoming aware that you suffered an injury.

-For some claims the time limit can be less than 3 years so you should get advice from a solicitor as soon as possible.
+For some claims, the time limit can be less than 3 years.

 Paying for legal action

 Legal action for compensation for a personal injury can be expensive.
-There are a few options you can investigate to find what payment option suits your circumstances.
+There are a few options to find out which payment option suits your circumstances.

-You may be entitled to legal aid or legal advice and assistance.
-You can find out more on our page Help with legal costs.
+You might be entitled to legal aid or legal advice and assistance.

-If you are using a solicitor they may agree a speculative fee arrangement with you.
-This means that if you win a case you must pay your solicitor’s fees and expenses from the damages you receive but if you lose, you will not have to pay fees to your own solicitor but you may still have to pay the other party’s costs.
+If you're using a solicitor, they might agree a speculative fee arrangement with you.
+This means that if you win a case, you must pay your solicitor’s fees and expenses from the damages you get.
+If you lose, you will not have to pay fees to your own solicitor, but you might have to pay the other party’s costs.

 A claims management company typically offers a 'no win, no fee' arrangement in a personal injury claim.
-They are not usually solicitors so may not be able to claim compensation through the courts for you.
+They're not usually solicitors, so they might not be able to claim compensation through the courts for you.

 Other ways to pay for legal action

-You may have legal expenses cover through an insurance policy or through work, such as:
+You might have legal expenses cover through an insurance policy or through work, such as:

 an insurance policy - many house contents policies, car insurance or travel insurance policies have legal expenses cover attached

-a trade union - may be able to help members with free legal advice if the injury happened at work
+a trade union - might be able to help members with free legal advice if the injury happened at work

-a motoring organisation - such as the AA or RAC, may be able to help members with free legal advice if the injury resulted from a road accident
+a motoring organisation - like the AA or RAC might be able to help members with free legal advice if the injury resulted from a road accident.

-A compensation payment, including an interim payment of compensation may have an impact on your entitlement to benefits.
+A compensation payment, including an interim payment, might have an impact on your entitlement to benefits.

 Financial problems due to the personal injury

-If you're experiencing financial problems because of a personal injury to you or a member of your family, you should consult a specialist adviser, for example, a Citizens Advice Bureau - where to get advice.
+If you're experiencing financial problems because of a personal injury to you or a member of your family, you should consult a specialist adviser - for example, at a Citizens Advice Bureau.
+Find out where to get advice.

 Criminal Injuries Compensation

-If you have been injured as a result of a criminal act you may be able to claim compensation through the Criminal Injuries Compensation Authority.
-You will need to get advice from a solicitor specialising in these types of cases.
-This must be done as soon as possible as there are strict time limits.
+If you've been injured as a result of a criminal act, you might be able to claim compensation through the Criminal Injuries Compensation Authority.
+You might want to get advice from a solicitor who specialises in these cases.

 A close relative of a person who died because of criminal injuries can also make a claim on their behalf.

-You must report an incident to the police at the earliest opportunity and an application to the Criminal Injuries Compensation Authority must normally be made within two years of the incident.
+You must report an incident to the police at the earliest opportunity.
+An application to the Criminal Injuries Compensation Authority must normally be made within 2 years of the incident.

 A request for compensation must be made on an application form, which can be obtained from: